 Because we are relying on the fat in your cookies, you need to make sure there is a good amount of it.
 If your cookies are too dry, they can burn in the oven.

 You don’t need parchment paper to make cookies.
-All you need is aluminum foil, silicone mat, baking spray, oil/butter.
-You can still make them even if you don’t have any of these.
+All you need is aluminum foil, a silicone mat, baking spray, and oil/butter.
+You can still make them even if you don’t have any of them.
 Just make sure to check on your cookies and turn your tray regularly to prevent unevenness in your cookies.

 Let me know what you end up choosing and does it work for you!
 I’ll also be here to answer any other questions you might have regarding baking cookies without parchment paper.About Angie